tvanantwerp/tomvanantwerp.com/packages/astro/src/content/ds-and-a/leetcode-053-maximum-subarray.md

 ### Kadane's Algorithm

-I did some research and found [Kadane's algorithm](https://en.wikipedia.org/wiki/Maximum_subarray_problem#Kadane's_algorithm) for solving this problem in $O(n)$ time.
+I did some research and found [Kadane's algorithm](https://en.wikipedia.org/wiki/Maximum_subarray_problem#Kadane's_algorithm) for solving this problem in $$O(n)$$ time.
 It breaks the problem down into the question: would I get a higher sum by continuing the largest subarry ending at index `i - 1`, or just starting a new subarry at `i`?
 To do this, it keeps track of the best sum we've seen so far and the best subarray sum ending at `i`.
 No lie, this took some time to wrap my head around.
 Here's an implementation.

 ```javascript
 // Much improved, could do this